sven-lange-last/cloud-logs/priority-insights/daily-index-limit/README.md

 * Field `known` already has a field mapping in the daily index.
 It is known.
 Its value `indexed` is indexed.
 * Field `unknown` has no field mapping in the daily index yet.
 It is unknown. **Priority insights** cannot add a field mapping because the daily index limit is reached.
 Its value `stored` is not indexed.
 * **Priority insights**  stores the full log record.
+* Following queries will return the log record:
+  * Lucene query `indexed`.
+  * Lucene query `known:indexed`.
+  * DataPrime query `source logs | filter $d ~~ 'indexed'`.
-* Lucene query `known:indexed` / DataPrime query `source logs | $d.known ~ 'indexed'` returns the log record.
+  * DataPrime query `source logs | filter $d.known ~ 'indexed'`.
-* Lucene query `unknown:stored` / DataPrime query `source logs | $d.unknown ~ 'stored'` does NOT return the log record because field `unknown` has no field mapping in the daily index and value `stored` is not indexed for field `unknown`.
+* Following queries will NOT return the log record because field `unknown` has no field mapping in the daily index and value `stored` is not indexed for field `unknown`:
+  * Lucene query `stored`.
+  * Lucene query `unknown:stored`.
-* Lucene query `stored` / DataPrime query `source logs | filter $d ~~ 'stored'` returns the log record because the full log record is stored.
+  * DataPrime query `source logs | filter $d ~~ 'stored'`.
+  * DataPrime query `source logs | filter $d.unknown ~ 'stored'`.

 As mentioned, a new daily index automatically contains the known label and metadata fields.
 They will be counted towards the daily index limit.

 Since new fields are added to the index in the order in which they appear and no more fields are added after the limit is reached, the set of fields in the index and thus, the indexed field values, can differ day by day.
-For this reason, field-based searches for a field may work one day but may not work the next.
+For this reason, searches for a field may work one day but may not work the next.

 ## Check daily index usage